 While these two simple items might sound ridiculously simple, they can have a powerful effect on the portrait when viewed as a whole.
 If all items of the person’s wardrobe match all of the other non-human elements in the composition, more focus is placed on your subject.
 It also makes it immediately apparent that the composition was well thought out and planned.
 It’s a sharp look, and it will elevate even the most straightforward portrait jobs to another level.
-You might want to read 15 top tips to master the art of portrait photography.

 A typical example of this is the formal portrait session, with a black outfit and a simple grey background.
 Skin tones, eyes, and hair color pop out of the photo because there is nothing else distracting.
 There’s plenty of tonal range thanks to the person’s skin tones, and the background can be adjusted accordingly to add or remove depth, details, or interest.

 And of course, all of the other tenets of portraiture remain constant.
 But if any props or other items are included, the goal should be for all elements to be monochromatic.

 How is Black and White Photography Different From Monochrome Photography?

 Black and white photography is just one form of shooting monochromatic images.
 It is the form that most people are most familiar with, and everyone has seen a black and white photo at one point or another.

 When you break it down, a black and white photograph is a monochrome image using grey.
 There are lots of hues of grey used, from black all the way to white.